karmab/kcli/README.md

 - *cmds* (optional).
 Array of commands to run
 - *profile* name of one of your profile.
 Only checked in plan file
 - *script1* path of a custom script to inject with cloudinit.
 Note that it will override cmds part.
 You can either specify a full path or relative to where you're running kcli.
 Only checked in profile or plan file
 - *script2* path of an additional script to inject with cloudinit.
-Note that it will override cmds part.
-You can either specify a full path or relative to where you're running kcli.
 Only checked in profile or plan file.
-You can use script1 as a base script to do common things (like subscribing your rhel vms )  and customize using script2
+You can use script1 as a base script to do common things (like subscribing your rhel vms )  and customize using script2, script3, script4 and script5
+- *script3* path of an additional script to inject with cloudinit
+- *script4* path of an additional script to inject with cloudinit
+- *script5* path of an additional script to inject with cloudinit

 ## additional parameters for plan files